telerik/ajax-docs/api/server/Telerik.Web.UI/RadLightBox.md

 The CssClass property will now be used instead of the former Skin
             and will be modified in AddAttributesToRender()

+###  Culture `CultureInfo`

+Gets or sets the selected culture.
+Localization strings will be loaded based on this value.

 ###  CurrentItemIndex `RadLightBoxItem`

 Gets/sets the current item index